Andrmda-Dev/Cosmolite/README.md

-# Cosmolite – A Custom Macropad
+# Cosmolite – My Custom Macropad

-Cosmolite is a fun little project for creating your own custom macropad using the RP2040.
-It’s got 12 keys, 3 rotary encoders, and RGB lighting, so you can customize it however you like.
-Whether you're looking to speed up your workflow, improve your gaming setup, or just have some fun, Cosmolite gives you the tools to make it happen.
+Cosmolite is a personal project where I built a macropad using the RP2040.
+It’s got 12 keys, 3 rotary encoders, and RGB lighting, so I can customize it however I like.
+Whether it's for speeding up my workflow, gaming, or just messing around, this macropad is all about fitting my needs.

 ### What it’s got:
-- **RP2040**: Super fast and responsive controller to handle everything smoothly.
+- **RP2040**: Fast and responsive controller to handle everything smoothly.
-- **12 Keys**: Fully programmable, so you can set up macros, shortcuts, or whatever you need.
+- **12 Keys**: Fully programmable for macros, shortcuts, or anything else I need.
-- **3 Rotary Encoders**: Perfect for tweaking volume, scrolling, or adjusting other settings on the fly.
+- **3 Rotary Encoders**: Perfect for controlling volume, scrolling, or tweaking other settings.
-- **RGB Lighting**: Light up your desk with customizable colors and effects.
+- **RGB Lighting**: Customizable lighting to add a little flair to my desk setup.

-Cosmolite is all about giving you a simple way to set up a macropad that fits your needs.
-The firmware is open-source, so you can tweak it however you want.
+This is more of a fun project for me, and the firmware is open-source, so I can tweak it however I want.

-### How to get started:
+### How I set it up:
 1. Clone the repo
-2. Flash it onto your RP2040 board
+2. Flash it onto my RP2040 board
-3. Play around with the keymap, encoders, and lighting to make it your own
+3. Tinker with the keymap, encoders, and lighting to make it my own